erikwestra/global-id-framework/README.md

-# global-id-framework
+## global-id-framework ##

-Django implementation of the gidframework.com web site.
+This is a Django implementation of the gidframework.com web site.